hzau-liulab/PEMPNI/README.md

 The ./WT_PDB directory contains the PDB files of wild-type structures used in this project.<br>
 The ./MT_PDB directory contains the PDB files of mutant structures used in this project.<br>
 The ./scripts directory contains auxiliary scripts used in this project.<br>
-The ./features directory contains feature files used in this project.<br>
+The ./models directory contains prediction models used in this project.<br>
 The ./examples directory contains two examples for protein-DNA/RNA complexes.<br>
 The ./software directory contains software lists used in this project.<br>